thingsboard/tbmq/ui-ngx/src/assets/getting-started/session.md

-To access detailed information about the session, please click on the button below.
+To access detailed information about the subscribed client, please click on the button below.